is4tomj/homebrew-commands-reimagined/README.md

 Commands Reimagined
 ==========

-Homebrew tap for parallelized or otherwise enhanced *nix commands.
+Homebrew tap for new, parallelized, or otherwise enhanced *nix commands.

 ## Tools